mctinker/Map-Tasker/README.md

 ### - TKinter 8.6 or higher (see [Note 3](#3))

-### - Tasker full or partial full backup or other exported Tasker XML file
+### - Tasker full or partial XML file: backup.xml or other exported XML file

-&nbsp;&nbsp;You will be prompted to locate and identify your Tasker exported XML file (e.g. backup.xml) on your desktop, created by Tasker version 5 or version 6.
+&nbsp;&nbsp;&nbsp;You will be prompted to locate and identify your Tasker exported XML file (e.g. backup.xml) on your desktop, created by Tasker version 5 or version 6.
 Optionally, you can retrieve it directly from your Android device (see [Note 2](#2)).

 ### - Ai Analysis

-&nbsp;&nbsp;This requires a valid API key if using the server-based analysis and/or Ollama to be installed for local analysis  (See [Note 5](#5)).
+&nbsp;&nbsp;&nbsp;This requires a valid API key if using the server-based analysis and/or Ollama to be installed for local analysis  (See [Note 5](#5)).

 ## Project Structure